Which Tech Career Is Right For Me in 2026?

 Option #7.
 Web3 and Blockchain

-Most people when they think of blockchain, think of cryptocurrency, which is a shame.
-Yes crypto is important, but it's the technology behind how this can work that's even more interesting.
+Most people when they think of blockchain, think of cryptocurrency which is a shame.
+Yes crypto is important, but it's the technology behind how this works that's even more interesting.

-What’s even more interesting is this is so groundbreaking, it’s being termed as the 3rd version of the internet or ‘Web3’.
+In fact, it's so groundbreaking, it’s being termed as the 3rd version of the internet or ‘Web3’:

 • Web1 refers to the early stages of the internet, where users could merely browse content and had little to no interaction